mousepawmedia/devdocs/source/tools/cpp.rst

 Go to :menuselection:`Settings --> Compiler...`.
 Make sure you're in :menuselection:`Global compiler settings --> Compiler settings --> Compiler Flags`.
+Look for the option :guilabel:`Have g++ follow the C++14 ISO...`.
+If it is already in your list, then right-click on it, click 'Modify flag' and verify that the information matches the information in this list.

-Look for the option :guilabel:`Have g++ follow the C++11 ISO...`, which should be under :guilabel:`General`.
+If the C++14 ISO standard is not in oyur list, look for the option :guilabel:`Have g++ follow the C++14 ISO...`, which should be under :guilabel:`General`.
 If you upgraded from an earlier version of Code::Blocks, it may be under :guilabel:`Warnings`.
 Right-click that option, and click :guilabel:`New Flag...`.

-Fill out the options as follows:
+Fill out (or verify) the options as follows:

 * Name: `Have g++ follow the C++14 ISO C++ Language standard`